iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

+.. _annex_convtech:

 2 Conversion Technologies
 ====
 2.1 	Variables
 ----
-Energy conversion technologies are modelled using two types of variables, that represent – the amount of energy converted per year in a period (activity  variables) and – the capacity installed annually in a period (capacity variables).
+Energy conversion technologies, both on the supply and demand side of the energy system, are modelled using two types of variables, that represent
+– the amount of energy converted per year in a period (activity  variables) and – the capacity installed annually in a period (capacity variables).